Bosentan: History

-Bosentan was studied in heart failure in a trial called REACH-1 that was terminated early in 1997, due to toxicity at the dose that was being studied; as of 2001, the results of that trial had not been published.
+Bosentan was studied in heart failure in a trial called REACH-1 that was terminated early in 1997, due to toxicity at the dose that was being studied.

 It was approved for pulmonary artery hypertension in the US in November 2001, and in the European Union in May 2002.

 Society and culture

 Economics

 By 2013, worldwide sales of bosentan were $1.57 billion.
 The patents on bosentan started expiring in 2015.